 - Confirmed (2)

 This order has been manually confirmed in the Centra admin panel, or confirmed automatically by appropriate Store setting.
 Only confirmed orders can have shipments created and stock allocated.
 This step can be skipped by enabling store option “Direct to Shipment”, in which case the checked out order will transfer to status Processing (3) with a shipment created and marked Good-To-Go.

 This order has at least one related shipment, and at least one of those shipments is not completed.
 Ordered items can be split into multiple shipments, depending on availability and other factors.

 - Completed (4)

-This order has completed payment capture and expedited all related shipments.
+This order has been successfully captured and all related shipments have been expedited.
 Additional information on shipping details and tracking number can be added when completing each shipment.